RichardFreedman/Encoding_Music/01_Tutorials/05_Spotify_Functions.md

 ##  <span style="color:olive"> Sorting Dataframes </span> <a name="sorting"></a>

 Another extremely useful tool is **sorting a DataFrame** based on one or many columns.
-As an example, we can sort our brand new DataFrame by the Tracks' "energy":
+As an example, we can sort our brand new DataFrame by the Tracks' "energy".
+You could in turn pass the result to any of the charting methods noted above.

 ```python